Farming in the Post - W.W.II Romania

-In 1907 Romania, at that time a still underdeveloped country, has known an uprising of a part of its peasantry against the remainder of feudal rules and the resultant poverty.
+In 1907 Romania, a underdeveloped country, has known an uprising of a part of its peasantry against the poverty but also of some xenophobic propaganda.
 The stamp below in the middle was issued in a set celebrating the birth anniversary of the most important Romanian dramatist Ion Luca Caragiale.
-It shows a page of his book "1907 - From Spring to Fall" and the well known painting "1907" of the Romanian painter Octav Bancila (1872 - 1944), Sc.
+The two stamps show a page of his book "1907 - From Spring to Fall" and the well known painting "1907" of the Romanian painter Octav Bancila (1872 - 1944), Sc.
 814. The same painting was shown on a stamp issued in May 1967, Scott 1923.
-The Romanian government has bloodily repressed this also bloody uprising, but in 1920, thanks also to collaboration of big ground owners, it has operated a large reform and put an important part of poor peasantry in possession of ground.
+The Romanian government has bloodily repressed this also bloody uprising, but in 1920, thanks also to collaboration of big land owners, it has operated a large reform and put an important part of poor peasantry in possession of land.
 Thanks to a new dynamic due to a certain freedom to act, the farming has progressed.

 I show above several stamps from the Five Year Plan set, issued by the Romanian Popular Republic in 1952.
 The Plan started in 1951 and it failed, like many other similar plans started in other communist countries.
 But not all of its actions failed, unfortunately.
 For example on the green 7 Lei stamp (above, the first on the row) one can read: "In 1955 the socialist sector will prevail in the agriculture."